 Bring Snacks and Water

 Carry refillable water bottles to save money and time waiting in lines.
 The same goes for snacks (those popcorn and Mickey pretzel lines can get long).
 Carrying some bars, trail mix, bags of Cheerios or other small snacks can satisfy family members in between meals and save both time and money — as well as sanity.
-We always take advantage of the free snacks at California Adventure—free sourdough bread sample and the free piece of chocolate at Ghirardelli.
+We always take advantage of the free snack at California Adventure: the free sourdough bread sample at Boudin Bakery Tour.
 There are also fun Easter chocolates for sale at Ghirardelli if you are looking for some special holiday treats to purchase.

-Fill Up at the Food and Wine Festival
+Fill Up at the Disney California Adventure Food and Wine Festival

 Take a Break Midday